 You’ll be glad you did!

 Update (August, 2015) Early this year I was asked to create a CS109 course for UAA that was based on Unity — and I jumped at the chance.
 Since then I’ve stuck with Unity due to that being what the school I’m attending is using — and I intend for them to hire me to teach game dev in a year or two so I’m focusing on Unity.
-I love Corona, but I see the possibility of a career with Unity.
+I love Solar2D, but I see the possibility of a career with Unity.